pgrau7/ES-0/README.md

 # ES-0
 First repository.
 ES demo.

-## Files:
+## Folders:

-1. Rmarkdown for cleaning and merging the three original datasets, as well as the cleaned, definitive data.

-2. Rmarkdown of regressions
+1. "Creating the final dataset": provides the new variables with ID variables (alesina.dta, clea1.dta, Legislative_new1.dta) as well as the ".rmd" file (Dataset.rmd) for building through the R statistical software these unified datasets from their original sources.
+The final dataset is "LegisCLEAN.dta"

 ## References